 In the Run application, write the following command:

 cscript.exe c:\windows\system32\slmgr.vbs -skms kms.ovh.net.
 Next, click on the OK button.

 Finally, to activate the new product key for the Windows OS, enter

 cscript.exe c:\windows\system32\slmgr.vbs -ato in the Run application and click OK to complete.

 To get your Windows VMs appropriately tagged, you will need to reach out to our support team.
-For more information on how to contact OVH US Support, please consult our Contacting OVH US Support article.
+For more information on how to contact OVHcloud US Support, please consult our Contacting OVHcloud US Support article.